The BAD have run a number of highly successful Research Techniques taster courses.

 There is a course dinner after the first day and plenty of opportunity to discuss research opportunities with the staff and course leaders.

-The format has been developed by Professor Edel O'Toole and Professor David Kelsell at the Blizard Institute., however it has been held across a number of centres in the UK.
+The format has been developed by Professor Edel O'Toole and Professor David Kelsell at the Blizard Institute.
+It has been held across a number of centres in the UK, however; the last course was hosted in 2019 by Professor Nick Reynolds and Dr. Neil Rajan in Newcastle.